jselmani/Cyclops/README.md

 #### Database
-* MongoDB using NoSQL
+* MongoDB (NoSQL)
+	* MongoDB must be installed on the local machine and will be configured using the Unity MongoDB driver for C#.

 #### Unity Game Engine
 * General Documentation:
 	* Unity is a cross-platform game engine developed by UnityTechnologies.
 	* Unity is primarily used to develop video games and simulations.
-	* Unity is primarily written in C#.
+	* Unity scripting is written in C#.
 * System Requirements:
 	* Graphics Card – DX9 or DX11 enabled graphics
 	* Operating System –
 		* Windows 7 or newer
 		* Mac OS X 10.8 or newer

 #### Additional Software
-* The Oculus Rift data will be retreived by a program written in C++.
+* The Oculus Rift data will be retrieved by a program written in C++.
-	* This program well then write the data to the database.
+	* This program well then write the data to a .CSV file that will be stored in a file system and referenced by the database.

+### Technologies

+#### Front-End Interfaces

+This project uses the Unity game engine to render the scene that will consequently be built using the engine itself.
+Unity is a popular content creation system that is used by many game developers worldwide but is now evolving to become a research and development tool for companies and organizations.
+We are using Unity for the following reasons:

+* Integrated Oculus Rift support
+* Uses C# and has detailed documentation when needing help in designing software solutions
+* An asset store for requiring models that would take months to build (ie. cockpit)
+* Video resources explaining VR concepts and how to utilize them efficiently in the engine.
+* Running external processes (Rift sensory data extraction) on scene launch after the user has been validated by the back-end.

+In regards to Unity itself, it was the clear winner over other engines like Unreal or CryEngine.
+Although Unreal utilizes C++ for the logic, Unreal requires much more code to perform the same tasks that would otherwise be written in C# when using Unity.
+Consequently, Unity is much easier to learn and does not have a very steep learning curve in comparison, making it the wise choice for us as beginner virtual reality developers.

+Discussing virtual reality, we have mentioned several times that we will be using the Oculus Rift headset in comparison to other head-mounted displays like the HTC Vive.
+We are using it for the following reasons:
+* Availability
+	* Seneca College of Applied Arts and Technology has several Oculus Rift headsets available for use and with the correct permissions from our client, we will be able to work with technology as frequently as we need to.
+* Cost
+	* One of our group members has already purchased an Oculus Rift as it is cheaper by approximately $300.00 CAD and performs the same functions as other head-mounted displays on the market.
+* Documentation
+	* The Oculus Rift is very well documented, with plenty of tutorials spanning the web explaining how to use it efficiently to perform certain tasks.

+For the reasons outlined above, our front-end will be using rather simple technologies to build a relatively complex solution for our client.

+#### Back-End/Database System

+The back-end of the project will consist of a C++ console application that will extract the sensor data from the Oculus Rift and its peripherals, as well as the MongoDB database that will be hosted locally in the administrators machine.
+We have chosen to use C++ and MongoDB for the following reasons:
+* Oculus SDK
+  * The SDK is written in C++ and it is imperative that we use C++ in order to extract the sensory data.
+  * The C++ application is lightweight and can be started in the background once the user has logged in and has been validated in the Unity user interface.
+    * This will occur using the Process object in the Unity game engine.
+* Lightweight Database Engine
+  * The MongoDB database engine is lightweight and easy to integrate with C#, utilizing drivers to allow Unity integration.
+  * Data structuring uses JSON/BSON notation, making it a simpler alternative to MySQL or SQLite
+  * Querying in MongoDB uses simpler syntax with less restrictions, making it more error-free than the alternatives.

+  The beauty of the backend is that the front-end will utilize it when required using Unity's Process object.
+By doing so, the C++ application executable will run when called upon by Unity, and the MongoDB database can be opened and operating when the Unity application is opened.

 ## Use Cases

 To be completed for final submissions